-Selling your car can be a stressful experience, so it’s important to do your homework and be sure of the way forward before beginning this journey.
+To avoid having a stressful experience it’s important to do your homework and be sure of the way forward before beginning this journey.
 Besides deciding how you want to sell your car and knowing your car’s resale value, it’s important to have all the necessary documentation ready.

-Below is a list of all the paperwork you’ll need to sell your car:
+Below is a list of all the documentation you’ll need to sell your car:

 A Proof of Ownership is a valid legal document that must be presented when selling your car.
 After you pay off your car loan or debt, the financial institution in charge of the vehicle finance will issue you with a Proof of Ownership certificate.
 If your loan is still outstanding, the financial institution must be made aware of your wish to put the car on sale.
 The institution will then request a settlement letter which will contain information about your outstanding car loan.

 You will need a Notification of Change of Ownership (NCO) so you can transfer the right of ownership of your car.
-(Get this from your local traffic department.)
-When you want to sell a used car, you and the buyer must sign copies of the NOC form, and one copy must be sent to the Department of Transport.
+(This is available at your local traffic department) When you want to sell a used car, you and the buyer must sign copies of the NOC form.
+One copy must be sent to the Department of Transport.
 This does not apply to a vehicle trade-off.

 Once the sale is concluded, the buyer must complete the Application for Registration of Motor Vehicle form.
-Again, this form is not necessary when the car is being traded.
+Again, this form is not necessary when the car is being traded in.